+There is an ongoing debate about the usage of Ornstein-Uhlebeck models in phylogenetic comparative approaches (Ho and Ané 2014).
+Cooper et al. (2016) argue that OU processes are frequently incorrectly favored over simpler processes, while Grabowski et al. (2023) argue that this position is unsubstantiated.
+Using model selection, we found increasing support for OU as time series length increases.
+One potential explanation for this might be that OU processes contain many other processes as non-nested endmembers: With no selection, they are an unbiased random walk (Cooper et al. 2016), with a distant phenotypic optimum they resemble directional evolution with noise, and when starting at the phenotypic optimum they represent (autocorrelated) stasis.

-(Ho and Ané 2014)(Cooper et al. 2016)(Grabowski et al. 2023)(Cooper et al. 2016) Summarizing, we cannot resolve why tests do not identify the correct mode of evolution, longer time series yield lower AIC weights for the correct mode of evolution, and AIC weights are unaffected by stratigraphic biases.
+Summarizing, we cannot resolve why tests do not identify the correct mode of evolution, longer time series yield lower AICc weights for the correct mode of evolution, and AICc weights are unaffected by stratigraphic biases.

 Effects of stratigraphic incompleteness